-Orders and detailing the form, manner, results and dates of any actions taken to secure

-Regional Director.
-All progress reports and other written responses to the Joint Orders shall be

-Board and the Bank President.
-The certification of compliance shall include the following: - (a) A statement confirming that the Bank is in compliance with all provisions of the Joint Orders; or - (b) If the Bank is not in compliance with all provisions of the Joint Orders, the Bank must provide: - (i) A list of the provisions with which the Bank is not yet in compliance, an explanation of why the Bank is not yet in compliance with each specific provision, and a description of the actions the Bank has taken to comply with the provision; and - (ii) A statement as to when the Bank will be in full compliance with the Joint Orders.
+- Oate, the Bank shall provide a written progress report addressing each provision of the Orders and detailing the form, manner, results and dates of any actions taken to secure compliance with the provisions of the Orders to the CFPB Regional Director.
+All progress reports and other written responses to the Orders shall be reviewed by the Board and made a part of the Board minutes.
+The progress reports shall be true and accurate and accompanied by a certification of compliance signed by the Chairman of the Board and the Bank President.
+The certification of compliance shall include the following: - (a) A statement confirming that the Bank is in compliance with all provisions of the Orders; or - (b) If the Bank is not in compliance with all provisions of the Orders, the Bank must provide:

+- (i) A list of the provisions with which the Bank is not yet in compliance, an explanation of why the Bank is not yet in compliance with each specific provision, and a description of the actions the Bank has taken to comply with the provision; and - (ii) A statement as to when the Bank will be in full compliance with the Joint Orders.